greenbone/docs/src/feed-sync.md

 *   `greenbone-nvt-sync`: This script is equivalent to `greenbone-feed-sync --type GVMD_DATA`.

 ## The New Python Feed Sync Scripts
-A set of new Python-based scripts have now replaced the deprecated feed sync scripts mentioned above.
+A set of new Python-based scripts has now replaced the deprecated feed sync scripts mentioned above.
 The new scripts are supported by **Greenbone version 22.4 and later**.
 However, older versions are not supported.
 The new Python-based scripts are now installed by default as of **Greenbone Community Edition version 22.5.0**.
 For backwards compatibility the new Python scripts have identical names to the original bash scripts.

 *   `greenbone-feed-sync`: This is the base script. if no `--type` argument is set, all feed types will be updated.
 The `--type <TYPE>` argument can be used to specify which data to synchronize.
 A list of available feed types can be [found here](#available-feed-types).
 *   `greenbone-certdata-sync`: This script is equivalent to `greenbone-feed-sync --type cert` and is provided for backwards compatibility only.